 Renegade Burn 2021

-Burning Man was canceled for the second year in a row due to the pandemic.
-But thousands of people flocked to the Black Rock Desert anyway for what turned out to be a huge free-form DIY gathering that—even without any infrastructure or much in the way of organization—felt very much like the real thing.
-There were theme camps, mutant vehicles, art projects, sound stages, fire dancers and sacred temples.
-It was like last year’s spontaneous gathering of burners in the desert—no rules and no tickets required—but on a much bigger scale.
-Click below to read more, or skip directly to the complete set of photos.
+In 2021, Burning Man was canceled for the second year in a row due to the pandemic.
+But thousands of people flocked to the Black Rock Desert anyway for what turned out to be a huge free-form DIY gathering that—even without a wood-and-neon effigy to burn, large-scale art installations or much in the way of infrastructure, planning and organization—felt very much like the real thing.

 (Not) Burning Man 2020

-Like almost every other public gathering in 2020, Burning Man was canceled because of the coronavirus.
-But that didn’t stop some of us from heading out to the Black Rock Desert anyway.
-When I arrived, there were already hundreds of people on the scene, all or most of them burners, and the numbers grew to about 3,500 by the end of the week.
-The gathering offered a glimpse of what Burning Man might have been like in the early days before it became a cultural phenomenon.
-There were sprawling theme camps, big art pieces and bona fide mutant vehicles.
-But it was all unplanned, self-organized, and free.
-No tickets required.
+Burning Man was canceled because of the pandemic, but some 3,500 people headed out to the desert anyway.
+The gathering offered a glimpse of what Burning Man might have been like in the early days before it became a thing.
+There were theme camps, artworks, mutant vehicles, and sunrise dance parties.
+But it was all self-organized, and free—no tickets required.

 Read More →